zhiming99/rpc-frmwrk/README.md

 6. Logging service

 ---
+[`Sun Oct 03 2021 05:21:45 PM Beijing`]
+1. Planning to use SWIG to wrap the classes, because SIP cannot generate JAVA.
+It seems technically preferable to choosing SWIG at the beginning of Python support, without introducing extra load of learning and development efforts.

 [`Sat Oct 02 2021 08:07:17 PM Beijing`]
 1. Decided, I will first implement Java support, and start right away.